CazymirTM/KeyPairGenerator-Example-/README.md

   - KeyPairGenerator.cs — run once to create private_key.xml and public_key.xml.
   - LicenseGenerator.cs — run when you want to create a token (uses private key).
           - Example: __LicenseGenerator.exe private_key.xml owner 60__
-  - VerifyToken.cs — use inside your custom app to verify tokens (uses public key).
+  - TokenVerifier.cs — use inside your custom app to verify tokens (uses public key).
+  - LoginForm.cs — use this to make your login menu before the entry of your main app.